 We encourage members to check with Member Services regarding their health plan benefits for panniculectomy surgery as this service may not be covered by all plans.

-Panniculectomy surgery may be eligible for coverage subject to the criteria listed below and per your plan documents.
+Panniculectomy surgery is generally covered subject to the indications listed below and per your plan documents.